-In addition to completing application materials for admission to Elon University, all prospective music majors must complete an application for acceptance into a specific music major.
-All applications must be submitted no later than two weeks prior to the audition date (listed below).
-Late submissions cannot be accepted.
+In addition to completing application materials for admission to Elon University, prospective majors in Music Production & Recording Arts, Music Performance, and Music Education must complete an application for acceptance into the their degree program.
+Late applications will not be accepted.
 Click on the Apply Now link below to begin the online application process.

 Auditions are required of all incoming students desiring to major in Music Education or Music Performance.
-Prospective Music Production & Recording Arts majors have the option of auditioning or they may submit a portfolio of materials demonstrating skill in composition and/or music production, such as composed scores, recordings of music they have written, produced, or engineered, etc. The portfolio materials are submitted as part of the online application process.
+Prospective Music Production & Recording Arts majors have the option of auditioning on a scheduled department audition day or they may submit an online portfolio of materials demonstrating skill in composition and/or music production, such as composed scores, recordings of music they have written, produced, or engineered, etc. The portfolio materials are uploaded as part of the online music application process.
+MPRA applicants that audition can also supplement their application with the additional portfolio materials.

 No audition is required for entrance to the B.A. in Music in Liberal Arts degree program, but is required to be considered for scholarship awards.
 No audition is required to minor in music.
 Auditions for choral and instrumental ensembles are held during the first few days of each semester for students in attendance at Elon University.
 Incoming or prospective students are not auditioned for any music ensembles before arriving in the fall semester.